tekknolagi/tekknolagi.github.com/bread.md

 Bake 1 hour at 450F.
 After 45 minutes, remove lid[^old-instructions].

+Optionally, soak some oats (or other seeds and grains) in water for an hour and spread them on the top of the bread right before baking.
+The water soak keeps them from burning.

 [^old-instructions]: This used to say "after 20 minutes, remove lid" because
     that's how I did it.
 But apparently I have been doing this wrong for years because I misread the King Arthur website *one time*.
 Keeping the lid on